Emmotes/ic_spoilers/docs/sgtknox.md

     "id": 2128,
     "flavour_text": "",
     "description": {
-        "desc": "Increases the damage of Champions in all the columns behind $source by $(not_buffed amount)% for each positional formation ability affecting them, stacking multiplicatively and including this one."
+        "desc": "Increases the damage of Champions in all the columns behind $source by $(amount)% for each positional formation ability affecting them, stacking multiplicatively and including this one."
     },
     "effect_keys": [
         {
             "effect_string": "pre_stack,100"
         },
         {
-            "effect_string": "hero_dps_multiplier_mult,100",
+            "effect_string": "hero_dps_multiplier_mult,0",
             "amount_expr": "upgrade_amount(15953,0)",
             "targets": [
                 "behind"